 Applications for change programmes via E-APP will be processed by HKSYU Admissions Office every Monday morning during the application period, changes will be effected and can be checked via "On-line Admission Application Status Check" once approved by the Admissions Office.

 The application results via E-APP will be announced in batches by July each year.
-If you do not hear from us by the afore-mentioned date, please contact Admissions Office in due course.
+If you do not hear from us by the afore-mentioned date, please contact Admissions Office.

-Please refer to the payment methods from the confirmation email.
-You can settle the payment via PPS Shop & Buy payment service or Visa / MasterCard.
-If you are not able to settle the application fee by the payment methods as stipulated from the confirmation email, please contact Admissions Office for further assistance.
+Please refer to the payment methods stated on the confirmation email.
+You can settle the payment via PPS, Visa / MasterCard or Alipay HK.
+If you are not able to settle the application fee by the payment methods as stipulated on the confirmation email, please contact Admissions Office for further assistance.

-(Remarks: Bachelor of Social Work (Hons) programme will only accept first round E-APP applications (i.e. closing date 15 May 2020.)
+(Remarks: Bachelor of Social Work (Hons) programme will only accept first round E-APP applications each year)